AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-ii.md

 This is a middle part of it: <https://twitter.com/Radio_Azureus/status/1109157486710439937>

-This is part-I of the series in which I will publish this thread
+This is part-II of the series in which I will publish this thread